 Related Nollywood News

-Nollywood Actress Uche Ogbodo debuts with her new movie RIPTIDENollywood Movie News—Nollywood Actress cum producer,Uche Ogbododebuts her new movie titledRIPTIDE, coming soon to ci...
+Nollywood Actress Uche Ogbodo debuts her new movie RIPTIDENollywood Movie News—Nollywood Actress cum producer,Uche Ogbododebuts her new movie titledRIPTIDE, coming soon to ci...

 #Nollywood: In this exclusive interview with Sapphire Ogodo, you will get to know more about the beautiful and talented Nollywood actress who is also a movie director and producer -- taking Nollywood by storm; Nigeria Movie Network reports.